openHPI/TeachingTeamGuidelines/docs/courseadministration/courseproperties.md

 ## Course Classifiers

-Your course will be classified by two characteristica within the course list: Status and Course Language.
+Your course will be classified by two characteristics within the course list: Status and Course Language.

 **Status**
 The status describes, which mode your course is currently in.
 You can choose between the following: